Primis1/Obsidian-Vault/front-end/JS Advanced/sync & async/Web-Workers.md

 	1. ==Requirements== for being a web-worker:
 		1. Live in its own file - process should ==NOT== interact with user interface
 		2. Function is passed by copy
-		3. No global states nor variables
+		3. No global states nor variables, no `window`

 2. ==Web-Workers=:
 	1. Should not contain nor interact with: